hdShang/arxiv-daily/docs/cs-CV/2025-12-21/papers/251217545v1-clothhmr-3d-mesh-recovery-of-humans-in-diverse-clothing-from-single-.md

 ---
 layout: default
-title: ClothHMR: 3D Mesh Recovery of Humans in Diverse Clothing from Single Image
+title: "ClothHMR: 3D Mesh Recovery of Humans in Diverse Clothing from Single Image"
 ---

 # ClothHMR: 3D Mesh Recovery of Humans in Diverse Clothing from Single Image